koordinator-sh/koordinator/docs/proposals/scheduling/20220530-fine-grained-cpu-orchestration.md

 - `DefaultCPUBindPolicy` represents the default bind policy.
 If not set, use `FullPCPUs` as default value.
 - `NUMATopologyAlignmentPolicy` represents the default NUMA topology alignment policy, If not set, use `BestEffort` as default value.
-- `NUMAAllocateStrategy` represents the default NUMA allocate strategy.
-If not set, use `MostAllocated` as default value.
 - `ScoringStrategy` represents the node resource scoring strategy.
 If not set, use `MostAllocated` as default value.

 ## Alternatives